 So how did I learn it…?
 All by myself, online!
 There’s just soooo many free resources that you can take advantage of!

 After a while, with my set of skills, I snagged a stable job with an online Swedish company that paid double than what I earned before.
-But after a year with them — learning all their processes and seeing how profitable the business was — I pitched the idea to my best friend to adapt their kind of business.
+But after a year with them — learning all their processes and seeing how profitable the business was — I pitched the idea to my friend to adapt their kind of business.
 He was interested; so I ended my contract and dedicated our time to learning more about how things worked as we decided to launch the business together as partners.

 …After a successful launch, we now have our own brand: Adalid Gear!
 (This was all done while we were traveling around Asia and Europe.
 Currently we’re selling to US and UK, and we’re surely looking into expanding to other areas around the world!)